 What to think about when deciding whether to use an NDA with SaaS customers

-When deciding whether to use an NDA with customers, there are a number of things to consider.
+When deciding whether to use an NDA with customers, there are several things to consider.
 These include:

 The potential risks and benefits of using an NDA: Before deciding whether to use an NDA, it’s important to weigh the potential risks and benefits.
 This can include considering the potential impact on customer relationships, slowing down the sales cycle, the costs and administrative burden of using an NDA, and the likelihood of legal disputes.

-Whether or not to use an NDA with customers is a decision that’s very dependant on the data involved, the risk profile of your startup and the customer that you’re selling to.
-While NDAs can help protect confidential information and build trust with customers, they can also create a lot of administrative work (which no one likes), drag things out longer, create a bad experience for customers and may be seen as a barrier to collaboration.
-Ultimately, it’s up to your startup and your risk profile to weigh the potential risks and benefits and decide whether or not you sent that email, ‘hey, can you sign this NDA?”.
+Whether or not to use an NDA with customers is a decision that’s very dependent on the data involved, the risk profile of your startup, and the customer that you’re selling to.
+While NDAs can help protect confidential information and build trust with customers, they can also create a lot of administrative work (which no one likes), drag things out longer, create a bad experience for customers, and may be seen as a barrier to collaboration.
+Ultimately, it’s up to your startup and your risk profile to weigh the potential risks and benefits and decide whether or not you sent that email, ‘Hey, can you sign this NDA?”.